Est. 2019 New City, New York Studio · Lab · Ops

 • Album shape forces a story; single-track-only acts lose continuity fast.

-• An idol is a character with a discography, not a producer's stage name — write the persona, then the songs.
+• An idol is a character with a discography, not a producer's stage name — write the influencer, then the songs.

-• Voice consistency across releases is what keeps an act feeling like one act, not many.
+• Voice consistency across releases is what keeps an act feeling like one act — a distinct voice identity per idol is now in place for exactly this.

 • The fan loop (release → social → response → next release) is the actual product, not any single song.